LogtalkDotOrg/logtalk.org/_pages/features.md

 ### Good performance

-Logtalk code is compiled using the same technics that you use to write efficient Prolog code.
+Logtalk code is compiled using the same techniques that you use to write efficient Prolog code.
 In addition, Logtalk supports both static binding and dynamic binding (with method lookup caching), greatly improving performance.
 Benchmark results for some Prolog